 For each semester hour of credit in excess of the normal teaching load, a faculty member shall be paid one thirty sixth (1/36) of the faculty member’s annual salary for the year in which the overload is taught.

-compensation for teaching overload, as calculated using the formula set forth in subparagraph (i) above, shall not exceed Thousand Dollars ($) for each credit of teaching overload.
+For the Spring 2021 semester, the compensation for teaching overload, as calculated using the formula set forth in subparagraph (i) above, shall not exceed Three Thousand Dollars ($3,000) for each credit of teaching overload.
 This cap on teaching overload compensation shall not apply to: (i) the calculation of compensation for summer sessions or; (ii) in cases where a faculty member was initially scheduled to teach less than a normal teaching load, and was required under paragraph a above to accept a course that resulted in overload.
-Moreover, this subparagraph shall expire , and will not apply beyond the expiration of this Agreement without the express written consent of the parties.
+Moreover, this subparagraph shall expire at the end of the 2021 Spring semester, and will not apply beyond the expiration of this Agreement without the express written consent of the parties.

+After the 2021 Spring Semester for each semester hour of credit in excess of the normal teaching load, a faculty member shall be paid one thirty sixth (1/36) of the faculty member’s annual salary for the year in which the overload is taught.
+This subparagraph (iii) will remain in force unless changed by written agreement of the parties.

 Clarification: Reductions as Credits Taught.